What Redistricting Looks Like In Every State

 |District||Incumbent||Partisan lean||Racial makeup|

 The racial makeup of each district is of the voting-age population.

 Powered by All About Redistricting

 The Virginia Supreme Court released a draft congressional map drawn by its special masters.
 The Court will solicit feedback on the map during public hearings on Dec.
 15 and 17.

 The Virginia Supreme Court announced that Sean Trende (nominated by Republicans) and Bernard Grofman (nominated by Democrats) will serve as special masters as the court draws new congressional and legislative districts.
 The Court asked the new special masters to propose new maps by Dec.
 18.

-Who controls redistricting in Virginia in 2021?
+Who controls redistricting in Virginia right now?

 Neither party fully controls the congressional redistricting process.
 New maps are drawn by a bipartisan commission made up of citizens and state legislators and enacted by the Democratic state legislature, which cannot modify the commission's proposals.